 - Put the following information as comments at the top of your program:

 - Your class section (A, B, C, or D).

-- Your reproduction should fill the canvas, and your canvas size should be 600 x 600 pixels.
+- Your reproduction should fill the canvas, and your canvas size should be 900 pixels wide by 600 pixels high.

 - Your reproduction should visually match the proportions of the original, which is to say you do not need an exact numerical match in any dimension, and you may assume lines are straight and either horizontal or vertical.

 - Name your assignment folder (aka directory) andrewID-01-a, e.g. if your andrew ID is

 - Your assignment folder should be inside your

 handin-01folder which you will make into a zip file.